CSCI-SHU-410-SE-Project/Deskulpt/docs/src/contribute/overview.md

 ## Submitting Pull Requests

 We accept pull requests for bug fixes, improvements, and new features.
 Pull requests should be made from your own fork of the Deskulpt project towards the `main` branch, with the "Allow edits by maintainers" option checked.
+All pull requests need to pass our contiguous integration (CI) and go through the same review process.